How to do market research

 - Competitor websites and social media profiles

-- Customer review sites (Google, Yelp, industry-specific platforms)
+- Customer review sites (Google, industry-specific platforms)

 - Industry publications and news articles